KatherineMarakhova/ML_homeworks/README.md

 # MLhomework
 This repository was created only for keeping ML homeworks at university.

-P.s. all conclusions on the tasks are at the bottom of the paragraphs.
+P.s. all conclusions of the tasks are at the bottom of the paragraphs.